Using Allergy Medicines

-Keep these guidelines in mind when looking for allergy relief:
+Keep the following guidelines in mind when looking for allergy relief.

 Be aware of side effects

-Watch for side effects such as nosebleeds, rapid heartbeat, and agitation.
+Watch for side effects like nosebleeds, rapid heartbeat, and agitation.